Drake (musician)

-Aubrey Drake Graham (born October 24, 1986) is a Canadian rapper, singer, and actor.
-He is credited with popularizing R&B sensibilities in hip-hop music.
-Drake first gained recognition by starring as Jimmy Brooks in the CTV Television Network teen drama series Degrassi: The Next Generation (2001–2008) and began his music career by independently releasing the mixtapes Room for Improvement (2006), Comeback Season (2007), and So Far Gone (2009) before signing with Young Money Entertainment.
+Aubrey Drake Graham (born October 24, 1986) is a Canadian rapper and singer.
+He is credited with popularizing R&B sensibilities in hip-hop music through rap-singing.
+Drake first gained recognition as Jimmy Brooks in the CTV teen drama series Degrassi: The Next Generation (2001–2008) and began his music career by independently releasing the mixtapes Room for Improvement (2006), Comeback Season (2007), and So Far Gone (2009), before signing with Young Money Entertainment.

-Drake's debut album, Thank Me Later (2010), debuted atop the Billboard 200.
-All of his subsequent studio albums—including Take Care (2011), Nothing Was the Same (2013), Scorpion (2018), Honestly, Nevermind (2022) and For All the Dogs (2023)—also reached number one in the US.
-His fourth album, Views (2016), led the Billboard 200 for 13 weeks and his sixth album Certified Lover Boy (2021) set the then-record for most US top-ten songs from one album (9).
-Drake's catalogue of high-charting singles includes "Best I Ever Had", "Find Your Love", "Take Care", "Started from the Bottom", "Hold On, We're Going Home", "Hotline Bling", "One Dance", "Passionfruit", "God's Plan", "Nice for What", "In My Feelings", "Toosie Slide", "Way 2 Sexy", "Fair Trade", "Jimmy Cooks", "Rich Flex", "Slime You Out", "First Person Shooter", "Nokia", and "What Did I Miss?".
+Drake's debut album, Thank Me Later (2010), debuted atop the Billboard 200 and included his breakthrough hit "Best I Ever Had".
+He followed it with the albums Take Care (2011) and Nothing Was the Same (2013); the former was included on Rolling Stones "500 Greatest Albums of All Time" list.
+His fourth studio album, Views (2016), led the Billboard 200 for 13 weeks.
+Its second single, "One Dance", became the first song to surpass 1 billion streams on Spotify.
+In 2018, Drake released his fifth studio album, Scorpion, spending 29 weeks atop the Billboard Hot 100 with its singles: "God's Plan", "Nice for What", and "In My Feelings".
+Throughout the 2020s, Drake amassed six US number-one albums, including Certified Lover Boy (2021) and Iceman (2026), which respectively spawned nine and ten US top ten songs.
+In 2026, he became the first artist to occupy the top three spots on the Billboard 200.
+(Note: Aided by the simultaneously released 2026 albums Iceman, Habibti and Maid of Honour, respectively.)

-As an entrepreneur, Drake founded the OVO Sound record label with longtime collaborator 40 in 2012.
+As an entrepreneur, Drake founded the record label OVO Sound, production company DreamCrew, and the fragrance house Better World.
 In 2013, he became the "global ambassador" of the Toronto Raptors, joining their executive committee and later obtaining naming rights to their practice facility OVO Athletic Centre.
 In 2016, he began collaborating with Brent Hocking on the bourbon whiskey Virginia Black.
-Drake heads the OVO fashion label and the Nocta collaboration with Nike, Inc., and founded the production company DreamCrew and the fragrance house Better World.
-In 2018, he was reportedly responsible for 5% (CAD$440 million) of Toronto's CAD$8.8 billion annual tourism income.
-Drake has been subject of widespread media coverage due to his popularity, lifestyle, relationships, and feuds, including with Kanye West and Kendrick Lamar.
+Drake is a co-owner of the gaming organization 100 Thieves, and heads the OVO fashion label and the Nocta collaboration with Nike, Inc. His 2015 partnership with Apple Music has been credited with the successful launch of that platform.
+Drake has received widespread media coverage due to his extravagant lifestyle and rap feuds, including with Kanye West and with Kendrick Lamar.